 One of the four baronies of Périgord (with Beynac, Biron and Mareuil), the castral ensemble of Bourdeilles, on a cliff overlooking the river Dronne, includes the medieval castle and the Baronial Renaissance castle.
 Classified Historical Monument in 1919 it is given to the department of Dordogne by the heirs of the Marquis de Bourdeille in 1962.
 Quarrels within the family Bourdeille from the thirteenth century explain the division of the site.
 The medieval fortress is built by a close friend of the king of France, Géraud de Maulmont, who takes possession of it in 1283.
 Important military stake on a strategic zone, it is then occupied by the king Philippe the Bel who equips it with a system defensive, then by the counts of Périgord.
 After the Hundred Years War the barons take over the head of the castrum and Jacquette de Montbron, widow of André de Bourdeille, seneschal of Périgord, built from 1589 his house next to the Count's castle.

 The visit begins with the medieval castle composed of a vast main building and a high tower which dominates the village and the surrounding countryside.
 An enclosure equipped with archers with recesses and machicolation constitutes the defensive system.
 The imposing Renaissance castle, which takes advantage of the architectural innovations of the mid-16th century in its plan and decor, was left unfinished at the death of the Baroness de Bourdeille.
-Of parallelepipedic shape, it rises on three levels visitable, with furnished apartments and reception rooms.
+It rises on three levels visitable, with furnished apartments and reception rooms.

 February to March and November to December: 10.00-12.30 and 14.00-17.30 closed Mondays*

 April to June and September to October: 10.00-13.00 and 14.00-18.00